staples-sparx/StaplesLabs.github.io/what-we-do.md

 ### Personal Offers

 Boosting sales by sacrificing margins is easy -- try it, it just works.
-This is just a race to the bottom.
+However, that is just a race to the bottom.
 And so is raising margins and sacrificing a good portion of your existing sales.

 The real art is to somewhat manage to increase sales _and_ margin at